-History * Education * Fundraising * Grants
+History * Awareness * Fundraising * Grants

 The Baldwin County Trailblazers was formed as a non-profit organization in 1995 to raise funds to build a continuous multi-purpose recreation trail along the eastern shore of Mobile Bay in Baldwin County, Alabama.
 Founder Teko Wiseman’s vision was to connect cities and towns and encourage a pedestrian and bike-friendly community.
 The initial challenge was to create a public appetite for sidewalks in small communities where none existed and then to connect those communities.